KrisChristensen/VCFstats/README.md

 <!-- requirements -->
 ## Requirements

-This script has been tested with Python 2.7 and 3 and should work with either (except with compressed files, it only works for Python 2.7 for now).
+This script has been tested with Python 3 and should work with compressed files.
 The script requires a vcf file.
-The vcf file can be compressed with gzip (if using Python 2.7).
+The vcf file can be compressed with gzip.
 The depth field in the vcf file is required and the position of the field needs to be specified in the options.

 <!-- usage -->
 ## Usage

 Find Statistics:
-python VCF.stats.v1.0.py -vcf file.vcf -depth 3 > stats.txt
+python VCF.stats.v1.1.py -vcf file.vcf -depth 3 > stats.txt

-To see the usage and get futher information: python VCF.stats.v1.0.py -h
+To see the usage and get futher information: python VCF.stats.v1.1.py -h

 <!-- license -->